What Is The Difference Between Garmin Echomap And Humminbird Helix Fish Finder Series?

 The Humminbird Helix 7 CHIRP Mega SI comes with very similar sonar capabilities to the Echomap UHD 74sv, including traditional CHIRP, MEGA down imaging, and MEGA side imaging.

-The latter two are enhanced with Humminbird Mega imaging technology, which produces incredibly detailed sonar images.
+The latter two are enhanced with Humminbird Mega imaging technology, and when we put it to the test, we found that this produces incredibly detailed sonar images.

 And while the preloaded maps of the Helix 7 don’t have high resolution, you can easily upgrade them with LakeMaster or SmartStrike maps, which are among the best available on the market.